Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: The Principal Stratification Framework of Interest

 Under the principal stratification framework, denote the principal strata to be $E_{jk} = \{i: S_i(0) = j, S_i(1) = k\}$, $j,k=0,1$.
 The principal stratum causal effects of interest are

 Under the monotonicity assumption, the principal stratum $E_{10}$ is empty.
-In the NSABP B-40 study, we are interested in the causal effect in the union of $E_{01} \cup E_{11}$, those who would achieve pCR had they been treated with chemotherapy plus bevacizumab, equivalently,
+In the NSABP B-40 study, we are interested in the causal effect in $E_{01} \cup E_{11}$, those who would achieve pCR had they been treated with chemotherapy plus bevacizumab:

-Other principal stratum causal effects such as $\theta_{jk}$ can be estimated using a similar approach as we outline in section \ref{ss:estimation}.
+Other principal stratum causal effects such as $\theta_{jk}$ can be estimated using a similar approach as we outline in Section~\ref{ss:estimation}.